CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 ![img](img/LCMS_dashboard/XIC_MSMS.png)

+!!! note
+    If you would like to add labels to your xic values in the plotting, you can use the following example
+    ```
+    COMPOUND=500
+    ```

 Additionally to these XIC plots, we draw XIC heatmap plots.
 This helps when there are many files for a given XIC value.

 !!! note "Retention Time Zooming"